 In 2006 David produced a one-hour documentary film for HBO titled Too Hot NOT To Handle, which focused on the effects of global warming in the United States.
 Also in ’06, Ms. David and Robert Kennedy Jr. co-authored the book Stop Global Warming: The Solution Is You!

-In 2007, Laurie and Larry David divorced after 14 years of marriage.
+In 2007, Ms. David filed for divorce after 14 years of marriage.

 In 2008 Ms. David established the Laurie David Foundation (LDF), mainly to support left-wing environmentalist groups and agendas.
 In 2013 the Foundation awarded $78,500 in grants, gifts, and contributions, of which $75,000 went to the Natural Resources Defense Council.
 Other noteworthy LDF grantees include the Blue Green Alliance and NARAL Pro-Choice America.